tri-cods/html-css/sections/classes.md

 </p>
 ```

-## Id selectors
+## ID selectors
-...clook like this in the CSS - the name of the selector preceeded by a hashmark:
+...look like this in the CSS—the name of the selector preceeded by a hashmark:

 ```
 #navbar {